adobe/coral-spectrum/coralui-guide/manual/manual.md

 ## Getting started

-**The following information is intended to get you up and running quickly with CoralUI**
+**The following information is intended to get you up and running quickly with Coral Spectrum**

-The easiest way to start experimenting with CoralUI is to download the ZIP archive of the [latest release](https://git.corp.adobe.com/Coral/coralui/tags) which contains all components.
+The easiest way to start experimenting with Coral Spectrum is to download the ZIP archive of the [latest release](https://git.corp.adobe.com/Coral/coralui/tags) which contains all components.
 After you've unzipped the downloaded zip archive, follow the steps below :
 * Put `coral.min.css` in the `css/` directory of your project.